 Cybercriminals are taking advantage of the Covid-19 pandemic.

-As organisations across the UK take up social distancing and remote working, the risk of a cyber-attack and compromise against individuals and businesses is expected to rise.
+As organisations across the UK take up hybrid working, the risk of a cyber-attack and compromise against individuals and businesses is expected to rise.

 The IT Lab Cyber Security Operations Centre (CSOC) has observed cybercriminals actively exploiting the urgent need for information on the emergency through coronavirus-themed campaigns including the development of malicious apps, fraudulent outbreak map websites and phishing emails.